hongpham/Workshop-Protect-your-IoT-fleet/Lab 1 - Connect Devices to AWS IoT/README.md

 ### 1. IoT devices

 In this workshop, we will use 2 Lambda functions acting as 2 seperate IoT Devices: Device01 and Device02, respectively.
 Each device will send temperature telemetry to AWS IoT every 10 seconds.
-You can look at the code of Lambda function by going to Lambda management console, and click on function Device01 or Device02:
+Let's look at the code of Lambda functions (writen in Python) by going to Lambda management console, and click on function Device01 or Device02:

 <img src="../images/Lambdadevice.png"/>

+First, the function will retrieve AWS IoT Endpoint so that it know which endpoint to send telemetry data to.
+To connect with AWS IoT Endpoint, IoT device needs to have  device certificate, private key, and root CA certificate installed.
+The next step is to have Lambda function checks if these files are already available in /tmp.
+If not, it will retrieve these files from AWS Secrets Manager.
+Finally, it generates random temperature telemetry data and sends it to AWS IoT Endpoint